Shawn D. Ingram

 Shawn D. Ingram is a revenue enhancement expert with more than 25 years of professional experience in nonprofit fundraising and management in the arts and social services.
-Joining ACG in 2015, Mr. Ingram leads the firm’s Contributed Revenue Enhancement practice, supporting a comprehensive international roster of clients with strategic fundraising and interim management solutions.
+Joining ACG in 2015, Mr. Ingram serves on the firm’s Contributed Revenue Enhancement team, supporting a comprehensive international roster of clients with strategic fundraising and interim management solutions.
 His additional areas of expertise include capital campaign management, donor prospecting, major donor strategy, executive search, and organizational assessment.

 "People power nonprofit organizations.
 Even in our digital age, people still connect to people.
 Nothing beats the face-to-face emotional impact of hearing the story of why cultural organizations do what they do.
 Determining the right person to manage the process, cultivate the relationship, tell the story, and eventually make 'the ask' is a critical element of successful nonprofit management."

 "In order to know what you are asking, you must understand whom you are asking.
 Properly stewarding donors, asking questions, conducting research, and understanding their motivation to give ensures that nonprofits engage donors with comfort and confidence."

 Prior to joining ACG, Mr. Ingram held positions as Executive Director at My Friend's Place, Director of Development at the San Diego LGBT Community Center, and Director of Development at The Trevor Project, where he helped create a new financial model to raise a $6.2 million budget from private sources and reconceived the organization’s strategic partnership model by successfully engaging new corporate donors.
 Mr. Ingram began his career in fundraising at Harvard University, working several years at the American Repertory Theater.
 Later as the Director of Corporate and Foundation Development at La Jolla Playhouse, he was part of the team that helped return the organization to financial stability and bring the first national tour of RENT to the Playhouse.
 He also raised funds for the world premiere of Barry Manilow's Harmony as well as several seasons of the Playhouse's artistic work, including the 50th anniversary tribute to Co-Founder Gregory Peck.